 Galo Canizares / The Ohio State University

-Galo Canizares will lecture in Knowlton Hall’s Gui Auditorium at 5:30 p.m. on Wednesday, April 12.
+Galo Canizares will present at lecture titled “2 or 3 Things I know About #Architecture” in Knowlton Hall’s Gui Auditorium at 5:30 p.m. on Wednesday, April 12.
 The talk is free and open to the public.
 Canizares is the 2016-17 Howard E. LeFevre ’29 Emerging Practitioner Fellow at the Knowlton School.
 He holds a Master of Architecture from the Massachusetts Institute of Technology and a Bachelor of Environmental Design from the College of Architecture and Planning at the University of Colorado, Boulder.

 In 2014, Canizares founded office ca, a research and design collaborative that investigates alternate methods for architectural practice.
 Some recurring themes of the practice include absurdity, genre fiction, conspiracy theories, world-making, storytelling, simulation, and most recently, the parafictional.
 At the Knowlton School, has expanded on some of these themes in a series of happenings which revisited performance as a means of architectural re-presentation and investigation.

 Canizares has worked as a designer in the offices of NADAAA, Kennedy & Violich, and Kyu Sung Woo.
 His writings have been published in PLAT Journal, eVolo Magazine, CLOG, SOILED, and has lectured widely.
 Before joining the Knowlton School, he taught at Syracuse University.